yujiakimoto/PySimio/README.md

 indicates when switching from route 1 to route 2 for a bus currently at the depot, the bus must wait until it has travelled 2.5km (i.e. it reaches Commons-Eastbound) before executing the route change, and once the route change has been executed the next stop is indexed by #1 in the new route (i.e. Collegetown).

 ### Optimization
+As these models contain complex interactions that make it difficult to compute summary statistics in a closed-form solution, PySimio conducts optimization through Bayesian optimization.